 While the experts on the advisory board provide the foundation with advice and feedback, they are in no way responsible for the analysis, recommendations, or conclusions made by the foundation.

-Gilles Dowek is a researcher at INRIA (the French national research institute for the digital sciences) and a professeur attaché at the ENS Paris-Saclay (Ecole Normale Supérieure Paris-Saclay, one of France’s best “grandes écoles” and also a research center).
-His research interests are the formalization of mathematics, proof processing systems, the physics of computation, the safety of aerospace systems, and the epistemology and ethics of informatics.
+Gilles Dowek is a researcher at INRIA (the French National Research Institute for Research in Digital Science and Technology) and a professeur attaché at the ENS Paris-Saclay (Ecole Normale Supérieure Paris-Saclay, one of France’s best “grandes écoles” and also a research center).
+His research interests are in the formalization of mathematics, proof processing systems, the physics of computation, the safety of aerospace systems, and the epistemology and ethics of informatics.
 Gilles is a member of Cerna (Commission de réflexion sur l’éthique de la recherche en sciences et technologies du numérique), of the Scientific board of the Société Informatique de France, and of the Scientific board of La main à la pâte, a French foundation dedicated to improving the quality of science and technology teaching in primary and middle schools.
 He recently published Ce dont on ne peut parler, il faut l’écrire : Langues et langages (Le Pommier, 2019).

 William T. Gormley, Jr.